Everything I got wrong and what it taught me.

 What I Learned

-Time in the market beats timing the market.
-Always.
-The best time to invest was 20 years ago.
-The second best time is today.
-Don't wait for the market to dip — if you're investing for decades, today's price will look cheap in hindsight.
+Time in the market tends to beat timing the market — that's the consistent lesson from long-term investing history.
+The best time to start was years ago.
+The next best time is now.
+Don't wait for the 'perfect' entry point — if you're investing for decades, the exact timing of any individual contribution matters far less than simply staying consistent.

 I overcomplicated everything